The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 10. Grass Seeds for lawn

-If you want your lawn to look better and not cost you a pretty penny, don't make the mistake of buying cheap seeds, ”says Brian Clayton, CEO of GreenPal, a lawn care company.
-The reason for the low prices for some seeds is that 10 to 20% of the seeds contain weeds.
+If you want your lawn to look better without breaking the bank, don't make the mistake of buying cheap seeds, says Brian Clayton, CEO of GreenPal, a lawn care company.
+The reason some seeds have low prices is that 10 to 20% of the seeds contain weeds.

 • What experts recommend